Quintuplicate/socalain/index.md

 ## Our Friends
 _I don't live in SoCal..._

 `That's alright!
-We have six other groups at the moment...`
+We have many other groups at the moment...`

 - bostanon: #boston:arcesia.net
 - seanons: #seattle:arcesia.net
 - lain-IDF: #paris:arcesia.net
 - Spain Lainchan group: #madrid:arcesia.net
-- laiNM: #albuquerque:arcesia.net
 - Lain Area: #san-jose:arcesia.net
+- london meetup: #london:arcesia.net
+- LainUAE: #dubai:arcesia.net

 The instructions for joining these are the same as for joining LAin, just with a different channel name!